Enhancement of quantum synchronization via continuous measurement and feedback control: Results

 We note that the observed increase in $\abs{S_1}$ or $P$ is an average effect; the values of these quantities for a single trajectory of Eq.~(\ref{eq:sme}) with the measurement fluctuates significantly and occasionally take smaller values than those without measurement, as shown by the dark gray lines in Figs.~\ref{fig_2}(a) and \ref{fig_2}(b).
 We also note that the increase in the purity implies the reduction in the phase diffusion of the oscillator (See Appendix~\ref{appendix_b}).
 Owing to the increase in phase coherence by the measurement, the measurement backaction inevitably induces fluctuations in the system state around the phase-locking point.
 It is evident from Figs.~\ref{fig_2}(c) and~\ref{fig_2}(d) that $10$ trajectories of $\la x \ra$ and $\la p \ra$ obtained by simulating Eq.~(\ref{eq:sme}) with measurement (gray lines) exhibit strong fluctuations based on the measurement outcomes.

 The increase in phase coherence by the measurement is also observed in the Wigner distribution.
 Figure~\ref{fig_3}(a) shows the steady-state Wigner distribution obtained from Eq.~(\ref{eq:sme}) without measurement ($\rho$ converges to a steady state in this case), and Figs.~\ref{fig_3}(b),~\ref{fig_3}(c), and~\ref{fig_3}(d) show the instantaneous Wigner distributions at $t = 250$ of three trajectories obtained by simulating Eq.~(\ref{eq:sme}) with measurement ($\rho$ behaves stochastically in this case).

 Comparing Figs.~\ref{fig_3}(b),~\ref{fig_3}(c), and~\ref{fig_3}(d) with Fig.~\ref{fig_3}(a), increase in phase coherence by the continuous homodyne measurement is observed from the strongly concentrated Wigner distributions.
 We also observe that the location of the distribution differs by trajectory because the measurement backaction randomly disturbs the system state based on the measurement outcomes.
+We here note that the increase in the phase coherence of the Wigner distribution occurs for each stochastic realization of the stochastic master equation~(\ref{eq:sme}) with measurement.
+If we average the Wigner distributions with measurement over all realizations, the result without measurement as shown in Fig.~\ref{fig_3}(a) is obtained.